Shortbread Chocolate Sandwich Cookies are soft and crumbly and melt in your mouth. From recipe creator Ginny McMeans of Vegan in the Freezer.

 - That is it!
 The chocolate will set a bit and won't be so squishy but will still remain soft.

 - Store in an airtight container.

 You can freeze them also if you made them in advance for a special occasion.

-Package in rigid sided containers as defined in my article http://veganinthefreezer.com/preparing-food-for-the-freezer
+Package in rigid sided containers as defined in my article How to Prepare Food for the Freezer.

 TO PREPARE AFTER FREEZING: